clpi/down.nvim/book/src/about/philosophy.md

 ## Why?

-I started `down.lua` primarily due to my conflicting captivation and frustration with existing solutions like [org-mode](#) and, more recently in the burgeoning `Neovim` ecosystem, [neorg](https://github.com/nvim-neorg/neorg).
+I started `down.nvim` primarily due to my conflicting captivation and frustration with existing solutions like [org-mode](#) and, more recently in the burgeoning `Neovim` ecosystem, [neorg](https://github.com/nvim-neorg/neorg).